 - Hinckley & Bosworth Borough has a smaller than average population of children and young adults, and this could in future lead to issues associated with an ageing population, which in turn could place strain on local services, specifically health and public transport. - Housing supply, as with much of the UK, is not rising as fast as demand, and a serious housing shortage in the recent future is likely. - The population is generally in good health, but there are areas of concern.
-A higher than average proportion of adults are overweight or obese, and a high proportion smoke.
-These issues may be putting the local health service under increased strain. - There are deprivation hotspots in the Borough, within the urban areas of Hinckley and Earl Shilton.
-These areas are deprived mainly due to lack of employment or skills, lowquality living environment, and higher than average levels of crime. - A lower proportion of secondary school pupils in the Borough left school with five high passes at GCSE level than the England average.
-In the more deprived areas of Hinckley and Earl Shilton, this was even more pronounced; less than 50% of pupils gained five high pass GCSEs in those areas.
+A higher than average proportion of adults are overweight or obese, and a high proportion smoke, although the latter is decreasing.
+These issues may be putting the local health service under increased strain. - There are deprivation hotspots in the borough, within the urban areas of Hinckley and Earl Shilton.
+These areas are deprived mainly due to lack of employment or skills, low-quality living environment, and levels of crime.